sasquatch678/A-Painted-World/Gameplay.md/Combat.md

 - Locational Damage: By aiming at the lower legs or feet of an opponent the player has a chance of knocking down the opponent.
 If the player's aim is off the NPC may counter with a bash and knock the player down.
 By aiming at the head of an opponent the player has a chance of stunning or knocking out the opponent.

 - Swing speed is determined by either Speed or Agility as a percentage from whichever is higher.
 This also applies to humanoid enemies, which opens up drain or absorb speed/agility as a way to counteract high swing speed from enemies.

+## Resistances and Weaknesses

+Most enemies have some form of resistance or weakness to specific damage types ie. Undead are weak to silver weapons, spectral enemies are weak to shock damage.
+Fast and quickly attacking enemies can be countered by absorb speed or burden effects.
+This is to incentivize strategic thinking, there is almost always something else you can do to make combat encounters easier.